 - In a large bowl combine all the ingredients for the marinade.
 Mix it well.

 - Remove with the sharp knife all the excess fat from the chicken breast or take the skin off when if there is skin.
 Cut the chicken into equal smaller cubes.

 - Place the chicken into the marinade and mix it all together to coat the chicken well.

-- Allow the chicken to marinate for about 15 minutes or up to 30 minutes - make sure to refrigerate if you are going to marinate the chicken more than 15 minutes.
+- Allow the chicken to marinate for about 30 minutes to up to one hour - make sure to always refrigerate if you are going to marinate the chicken for more than 15 minutes.

 - Slice the onion and pepper, any on hand, in more square bite-size pieces- I used green because I love green peppers over any other, however, you may use different colors or all of them together for different flavor and presentation.